 All Leopard models offer owner’s versions (large master suite + guest cabins) and charter versions (maximum guest cabins, no dedicated owner suite).
 While buyers have layout options and configurations to choose from, custom layouts are not available on our production-built boats.

-Leopard catamarans are designed with generous bridgedeck clearance and wide beam proportions for stability and comfort offshore.
-Built using vacuum‑infused construction with reinforced keels, they are engineered for serious passagemaking, with a long track record of successful ocean crossings, including transatlantic voyages.
+Leopard catamarans are designed with generous bridge deck clearance and wide beam proportions for stability and comfort offshore.
+Built using vacuum‑infused construction with reinforced keels, they are engineered for serious passage making, with a long track record of successful ocean crossings, including transatlantic voyages.

-Leopard sail catamarans are designed for singlehanded sailing, with all lines leading back to the helm and helm station layouts that simplify operation.
+Leopard sail catamarans are designed for single-handed sailing, with all lines leading back to the helm and helm station layouts that simplify operation.
 Thoughtful rig and deck design make them well-suited for owners who want easy handling.

-Leopard 43-46 pair best with 11-12′ RIBs (50-60 HP); Leopard 52 and powercats accommodate 12-14′ RIBs (80-115 HP).
-Leopard owners commonly use Highfield, AB Inflatables, or Zodiac tenders with custom davit systems or swim platforms designed for each model.
+Leopards with the custom davit pair best with 10-11′ RIBs (15-25 HP); Leopards with the swim platform pair best with 11-14′ RIBs (25- 40 HP).
+Leopard owners commonly use Highfield, AB Inflatables, or Zodiac tenders with either the custom davit system or swim platform.

 If you’re still uncertain which Leopard model is the best fit, talk to a Leopard specialist.
 Our team can walk you through your itineraries, crew size, and long‑term plans and recommend the model—plus configuration options—that match your goals.